This chapter provides the BS2000/OSD-specific information that you must use with Oracle Database 11g Release 2 (11.2) for Fujitsu BS2000/OSD.

 ORAENV file, then you will not be able to connect to the Oracle Database.

-You must generate an
+To generate an

 INSTALL.P.USER procedure by entering the following command: